Reform era in Indonesia: Fall of Suharto (1998)

 The Reformasi of 1998 led to changes in Indonesia's various governmental institutions, including the structures of the judiciary, legislature, and executive office.
 Generally, the fall of Suharto in 1998 is traced from events starting in 1996, when forces opposed to the New Order began to rally around Megawati Sukarnoputri, head of the PDI and daughter of the founding president Sukarno.
 When Suharto attempted to have Megawati removed as head of this party in a back-room deal, student activists loyal to Megawati occupied the headquarters of PDI in Jakarta.
 This culminated in the 27 July 1996 incident, when the military broke up the demonstrations.

 These actions, along with increasing concerns over human rights violations in Indonesian-occupied East Timor, began to unsettle Suharto's usually friendly relations with Western countries such as Australia, the United Kingdom, and the United States.
 These further worsened when the 1997 Asian financial crisis hit Indonesia, highlighting the corruption of the New Order.

-In West Kalimantan, there was communal violence between Dayaks and Madurese in 1996, in the 1999 Sambas riots, and the 2001 Sampit conflict, resulting in large scale massacres of the Madurese.
-In the Sambas conflict, both Malays and Dayaks massacred the Madurese.
+In West Kalimantan, there was communal violence between the Dayaks and the Madurese in the 1996-1997 Sanggau Ledo riots and in the 1999 Sambas riots.
+In the Sambas riots, both Malays and Dayaks massacred the Madurese.
+In 2001, the Sampit conflict broke out in Central Kalimantan, resulting in large scale massacres of the Madurese by Dayaks.